enqueuer-land/enqueuer/README.md

 #### Subscription
 A subscription is an "under demand" event.
 It **reacts** whereas a [publisher](#publisher) **acts**.
-It means that it is not triggered by enqueuer itself.
+This means that it is not triggered by enqueuer itself.
-Rather than that, enqueuer waits on an external event to be triggered and then it asserts against the message that flew through it
+Rather than that, enqueuer waits on an external event to be triggered and then it asserts against the message that was passed to the subscription.
 Every subscription has its own properties, depending on its protocol and implementation.
 But they all have these properties.

 **name**\
-Optional, describes what the subscription is suppose to do
+Optional, describes what the subscription is supposed to do

     name: subscription action

 **avoid**\
-Identifies that this subscription should not receive any message.
+Identifies whether or not this subscription should not receive any message.
 Defaults to false.
-If set and a message is received a failing test will be generated On the other hand, when it's false and no message is received in a given timeout.
-This subscription is a valid one
+If set and a message is received a failing test will be generated.
+On the other hand, when it's false and no message is received in a given timeout.
+The subscription is valid.

     avoid: false

 **timeout**\
-Sets in milliseconds how log the subscription waits to expire.
+Sets in milliseconds how long the subscription waits to expire.
 Defaults to 3000.
 Set to zero or less than zero to run it endlessly

     timeout: 3000